 Terri Kern received her MFA in ceramics from Ohio University, and lives and works in Cincinnati, Ohio.
 For further information, see www.terrikern.com.

-the author Gil Stengel is a potter and ceramics instructor in Burlington, Kentucky.
+Gil Stengel is a potter and ceramics instructor in Burlington, Kentucky.